Ronik-Shah/Weather-Station/README.md

 ## Splash Screen
 This is the first screen which will be shown at the start of app.
-The app logo will
+The app logo will be shown for 1.5-2 seconds.
+And then will

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1MDExMDU4MSw3NTY2NjI4NzcsMTk4Nj
+eyJoaXN0b3J5IjpbLTg5NzE0MzA4Miw3NTY2NjI4NzcsMTk4Nj
 Y1NDY2Nl19
 -->